0x27/transfer.py/README.md

 [![asciicast](https://asciinema.org/a/18680.png)](https://asciinema.org/a/18680)

 ## Requirements
-Its all stdlib except for the [python-requests](https://pypi.python.org/pypi/requests) library which can be installed via pip or your systems package manager or whatever.
+Its all stdlib except for the [python-requests](https://pypi.python.org/pypi/requests) and [python-clint](https://pypi.python.org/pypi/clint/) libraries which can be installed via pip or your systems package manager or whatever.
+Alternatively, "pip install -r requirements.txt".

 ## Licence
 Licenced under the [WTFPL](http://wtfpl.net)